vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ## Complete or update your VC3 profile

-Once you have signed in, you’ll be asked to update or complete your VC3 profile with information such as your Institution and any other information we cannot directly extract from your Globus account.
+Once you have signed in, you’ll be asked to update or complete your VC3 profile with information such as your Institution and any other data we cannot directly extract from your Globus account.
 Click “Update Profile” once done.

+Note that other actions are not allowed until the profile is complete.

+The "SSH KEY" box can be used to upload your public ssh key.
+This will allow you to access your future clusters in the VC3 infrastructure.
+Remeber: it is the **public** key what needs to be uploaded.

+If you do not have a public ssh key, instructions to create it can be found in the link at the top-right corner.

 ![step4](../img/screenshot_276.png)